db00lean/Security-System_eece4534-final/setup.md

 ## Installing czmq dependencies to be able to cross-compile

-nstall czmq for cross-compilation on the ZedBoards: https://github.com/zeromq/czmq#building-on-linux-and-macos
+Install czmq for cross-compilation on the ZedBoards: https://github.com/zeromq/czmq#building-on-linux-and-macos

 Scroll to the section "Building on Linux and macOS".
 We're gonna be following these directions, with some modifications.